igor-yuzkiv/zoho-studio/README.md

 - integration packages for Zoho-related providers
 - a configurable HTTP API endpoint used by the extension

+## Roadmap And Vision

+This extension is actively evolving and is not intended to be a static tool.

+The long-term goal is to provide a fast, consistent, and developer-friendly navigation layer across Zoho services, eliminating the need to manually navigate complex UI structures or rely on ad-hoc scripts.

+The focus is on improving the developer experience by:

+- enabling quick access to artifacts across different Zoho services
+- providing a unified interface for browsing, inspecting, and working with resources
+- reducing friction when switching between modules, functions, workflows, and other entities
+- expanding support for additional Zoho platforms and capabilities over time

+The direction of the project is to become a lightweight developer workspace that lives directly in the browser and complements the existing Zoho UI rather than replacing it.

+New features and improvements are continuously added based on real-world usage and identified pain points.

+## Important Notice

+This project is an independent tool and is not affiliated with, endorsed by, or supported by Zoho.

+It relies on unofficial and undocumented Zoho web APIs and browser behavior.
+Because of this, some functionality may change or stop working if Zoho updates its UI or backend.

+Use this tool only in environments you are authorized to access and in accordance with your organization's policies.

+## Privacy And Data Handling

+The extension operates only within:

+- the Zoho pages opened in your browser
+- the API endpoint you explicitly configure

+It is not designed to send data to unrelated third parties and does not include analytics or tracking by default.

+Note that if you configure a remote API server, requests and data will be sent to that server.
+You are responsible for operating and trusting the API service you use.
+## Functionality

+### Core / Architectural Features

+The project already includes a number of foundational features at the architecture level:

+- modular integration architecture built around integration manifests, where each provider declares its type, display name, icon, browser-tab resolver, and supported capabilities
+- centralized integration registry in the extension app, allowing providers to be registered and discovered in a consistent way
+- typed service-provider model in `packages/core` for representing connected Zoho environments, provider metadata, sync state, and optional Git binding
+- typed artifact model in `packages/core` for storing provider data in a normalized format across capability types such as functions, workflows, modules, and fields
+- capability-driven design in the core package, so provider-specific logic can plug into a shared abstraction layer instead of hardcoding everything into the UI
+- browser abstraction layer in `packages/core` for tab discovery, tab watching, cookie access, and HTTP requests performed in the context of browser tabs
+- dependency injection setup in the extension app through `tsyringe`, which keeps browser services and storage implementations replaceable
+- local artifact persistence through Dexie/IndexedDB in the Chrome extension, which gives the app an internal cache layer for provider artifacts
+- app bootstrap based on Vue 3, Pinia, router, and shared plugin registration, keeping the extension shell separate from provider-specific logic
+- monorepo separation between app code, shared core abstractions, reusable UI kit, utilities, export helpers, and provider integrations
+- extension-side provider discovery flow that connects the registered integrations with currently open Zoho tabs and exposes them in the workspace UI

+### Zoho CRM Features

+The current `zoho-crm` integration already includes:

+- CRM provider detection from supported Zoho CRM browser tabs, including provider identity and title resolution
+- capability support for CRM functions, workflows, modules, fields, and webhooks
+- artifact loading for CRM functions with detailed data retrieval
+- execution logs view for CRM functions inside the artifact details UI
+- ZIP export for CRM functions, including metadata JSON and extracted Deluge code
+- workflow artifact listing and direct link generation to the related workflow page in Zoho CRM
+- ZIP export for workflow artifacts as JSON
+- module artifact listing and direct link generation to the related module layouts page in Zoho CRM
+- ZIP export for module artifacts as JSON
+- field artifact support linked to CRM modules
+- ZIP export for field artifacts as JSON
+- webhook artifact listing
+- webhook details UI with metadata view and failures log view
+- direct link generation to the related webhook edit page in Zoho CRM
+- ZIP export for webhook artifacts as JSON

+### Zoho Creator Features

+The current `zoho-creator` integration already includes:

+- Creator provider detection from supported Zoho Creator URLs
+- form capability support for Zoho Creator apps
+- loading of available forms from the current Creator app context
+- additional loading of individual form definitions through the Creator application builder endpoints
+- artifact details UI for forms with a fields table view
+- artifact details UI for forms with a raw definition view
+- artifact details UI for forms with a metadata JSON view
+- normalized mapping of Creator forms into shared artifact records used by the extension workspace

+### Git Features (Beta)

+The current Git feature is available in beta form and is intended to support exporting provider artifacts into Git repositories through the configured API backend.

+The current implementation already includes:

+- Git user configuration inside the extension UI
+- repository registration from the extension UI
+- provider artifact export and commit flow into a selected repository
+- commit author name and email support
+- ZIP-based artifact upload during commit operations

+Important:

+- this feature is not standalone and requires a backend API
+- this repository does not ship a complete Git backend for you
+- if you want to use the Git feature, you can implement that backend yourself and connect the extension to it

+The frontend currently expects these two backend endpoints:

+1. `POST /git/repositories`
+   JSON body:
+   `{"name":"string","description":"string?","author":{"name":"string","email":"string"}}`
+   Expected purpose:
+   create or register a Git repository and return a repository object with at least `name`

+2. `POST /git/repositories/{repository}/commit`
+   Multipart form-data fields:
+   `file`, `message`, `repository`, `author[name]`, `author[email]`
+   Expected purpose:
+   accept the exported ZIP archive, create a commit in the target repository, and return a response with at least `message`

+If these endpoints are not implemented on your backend, the Git beta functionality in the extension will not work.

 ## Repository Structure

 - `apps/chrome-ext` - the main browser extension application